DrSnuggles/Bloodwych/README.md

     + BUG Player should be able to move backwards on stairs (tested, working)

 ## TaDa / History / Changelog
+    - 29.05.2020 Changed gamepad layout to match WinUAE CD32 controller emulation on a X360 Added screen scaling
     - 24.05.2020 Added: 2nd mouse cursor. use analog gamepad (x360)
     - 23.05.2020 Fixed: removed auto cast while spell book is opened (thanks to karadoc for reporting)
                  Added: Drop out to save state